Macro and microeconomics are the two arms of economics.

 As per the definition of microeconomics, this branch of economics focuses on the performance metrics and behavioral patterns of individual units.
 The importance of microeconomics lies in how family, industry, consumers, firms, etc. behave and perform.
-Demand is of key importance in microeconomics as it determines the price and quantity of a given product in relation to the price and quantity of substitute products and complementary goods.
-The result is aimed at making judicious decisions with respect to the allocation of limited resources and their alternative uses.
-Some microeconomics examples include price of a product or service, individual demand, etc.
+Demand is of crucial significance in microeconomics as it determines the price and quantity of a given product with the price and quantity of substitute products and complementary goods.
+The result is aimed at making informed decisions for the allocation of limited resources and their alternative uses.
+Some microeconomics examples include the price of a product or service, individual demand, etc.

 What is Macroeconomics?

 As per the definition of macroeconomics, this branch of economics lays focuses on the performance metrics and behavioral patterns of aggregate variables.
-Alongside.
 It concentrates on the issues impacting the economy as a whole.
-The areas covered by macroeconomics include international, national and regional economies.
-It deals with unemployment, GDP (Gross Domestic Product), poverty, general price level, imports and exports, globalization, economic growth, monetary and fiscal policies and other areas of the economy.
-Macroeconomists are proficient in resolving problems related to the economy thereby enabling it to function efficiently.
-Some macroeconomics examples include national income, aggregate demand and so forth.
+The areas covered by macroeconomics include international, national, and regional economies.
+It deals with unemployment, GDP (Gross Domestic Product), poverty, general price level, imports and exports, globalization, economic growth, monetary and fiscal policies, and other areas of the economy.
+Macroeconomists are proficient in resolving problems related to the economy, thereby enabling it to function efficiently.
+Some macroeconomics examples include national income, aggregate demand, and so forth.

 Key difference between Microeconomics and Macroeconomics

-1. An important point in the study of microeconomics vs macroeconomics is that the former lays focus on specific market segments of the economy whereas the latter concentrates on several market segments and lays focus on the economy as a whole.
+- An essential point in the study of microeconomics and macroeconomics is that the former lays focus on specific market segments of the economy.In contrast, the latter concentrates on several market segments and puts a focus on the economy as a whole.

-2. Another difference between micro and macro economics is that while the former lays stress on individual economic units, the latter concentrates on aggregate economic variables.
+- Another difference between micro and macroeconomics is that while the former lays stress on individual economic units, the latter concentrates on aggregate economic variables.

-3. Microeconomics deals with the issues pertaining to how the price of particular commodities or a single one will affect its demand and supply.
-Conversely, macroeconomics deals with monetary/ fiscal policies, unemployment, poverty, domestic trade and other important areas of the economy.
+- Microeconomics deals with the issues about how the price of particular commodities or a single one will affect its demand and supply.
+Conversely, macroeconomics deals with monetary/ fiscal policies, unemployment, poverty, domestic trade, and other important areas of the economy.

-We hope that you have gained a fair insight into the meanings of and the difference between micro and macro economics in this article.
-In case you have any further questions or suggestions with regards to macroeconomics vs microeconomics, do write to us in the Comments section below, we shall revert at the earliest.
+We hope that you have gained a good insight into the meanings of and the difference between micro and macroeconomics in this article.
+In case you have any further questions or suggestions with regards to macroeconomics vs. microeconomics, do write to us in the Comments section below, we shall revert at the earliest.